pconrad-flask/flask-death-demo/README.md

 The JSON file from that site was retrieved on November 21, 2018, and is in the top level directory under data as death.json

+The directory `explore/` has some Python code for exploring the data to better understand the structure of the file.